 Cascadia Montessori School partnered with ODW's Education Fund by running a 5k

-Judson University partnered with ODW by having their students learn about the issue of human trafficking and fundraise for the human trafficking fund.
+Judson University partnered with ODW by having their students learn about the issue of human trafficking and fundraise for the Human Trafficking Fund.

 O'Dea High School partnered with ODW by having their students learn about global poverty issues, raise awareness and fundraise for those issues.
-Student worked together in groups around the issues of Health, Clean Water, Women's Empowerment and Human Trafficking.
+Students worked together in groups around the issues of Health, Clean Water, Women's Empowerment and Human Trafficking.